eyedeekay/Actually-Work-Offline/README.md

 ## BTW

-Oh by the say, Chrome's UI/UX for the equivalent operation is even dumber and getting worse.
+Oh by the say, Chrome's UI/UX for the equivalent operation(s) is(are) even dumber and getting worse.
 But I don't expect anything from Chrome.
 Mozilla should fucking know better.